 Have you ever worked with a child with a significant speech sound delay but was unsure if the child’s speech was apraxic or dysarthric but you knew something “motoric” was going on?
 Yes?
 You’re not alone.
 Many of us have experienced the frustration of classifying the complex speech symptoms of a child with a non-organic, idiopathic (unknown) cause.

-I envision them putting their collective feet up, toasting a class or two of wine, and expressing a looong sigh of relief.
+I envision them putting their collective feet up, toasting a glass or two of wine, and expressing a looong sigh of relief.

 The new classification term is:Speech Motor Delay (SMD).